Disposable vapes ban: What you need to know as changes come into effect

-Disposable vapes ban: What you need to know as changes come into effect nationwide
+Disposable vapes ban: What you need to know as single-use vapes are pulled from shelves

 The government is banning the sale of single-use disposable vapes in England, Scotland and Northern Ireland

-A ban on disposable vapes will come into force on Sunday as the government attempts to crack down on youth nicotine addiction as well as the litter they create.
+A ban on disposable vapes has come into force in the UK as the government attempts to crack down on youth nicotine addiction as well as the litter the single-use devices create.

-The crackdown on the devices, also known as single-use vapes, makes it illegal for any retailer – ranging from corner shops to supermarkets – to sell them.
+The crackdown makes it illegal for any retailer – ranging from corner shops to supermarkets – to sell them.

 The ban follows the soaring use of disposable vapes in schools and a flood of plastic rubbish from the discarding of the devices.